Do you have a passion for the arts? Love to work with kids or maybe just love to volunteer? We want to hear from you!

 Volunteers must have a current Working with Children Check to volunteer at the Festival (Checks can be obtained through AWESOME) and be 15 years or older.

-Interested?
 Registrations for the 2021 AWESOME Festival are not yet open.

 If you have any questions, we would love to hear from you!

 Telephone: (08) 9328 9666

 A bit about myself: Retired.
 I’m also a Volunteer Kings Park Guide, and have volunteered at Sculptures by the Sea.